pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

 For example, different multicategorical columns can have different delimiters, and different time columns can have different time formats.

 Currently, raw column data of type :class:`list` or :class:`str` are supported for :class:`~torch_frame.stype.multicategorical`.
-You can also specify different delimiters for different columns through :obj:`col_to_sep` argument.
+You can also specify different delimiters for different columns through :obj:`col_to_sep` argument in :class:`torch_frame.data.Dataset`.
 If a string is specified, the same delimiter will be used throughout all the multicategorical columns.
 If a dictionary is given, we use a different delimiter specified for each column.
-Note that you need to sepecify delimiters for all multicategorical columns where the raw data is :class:`str`.
+Note that you need to sepecify delimiters for all multicategorical columns where the raw data is :class:`str`, otherwise the value of each cell would be considered as one categorical value.

 Here is an example of handing a :class:`~pandas.DataFrame` with multiple multicategorical columns.